Chimoney/chimoney-community-projects/README.md

 ## Contributing

 Chimoney Community Projects are open to developers, writers and designers who want to build with, write or create around the Chimoney API.
+You can contribute by submitting:

+- SDKs
+- integrations
+- example apps
-You can contribute by submitting SDKs, integrations, example apps, or technical articles showing real-world use cases.
+- or technical articles showing real-world use cases.

 To get started, explore the [open issues](https://github.com/Chimoney/chimoney-community-projects/issues) in this repo or propose your own idea.

+When you're ready to make a submission:

+- fork the repo
+- create a branch
+- make your changes
-When you're ready to make a submission, fork the repo, create a branch, make your changes, and open a pull request.
-Be sure to include a clear description and follow the project folder structure; all contributions go into the `submissions/` directory, with your specific contribution placed in its relevant subfolder (e.g. articles in the `articles/` folder, SDKs in the `SDKs/` folder).
+- and open a pull request.

+Be sure to include a clear description and follow the project folder structure; all contributions go into the `submissions/` directory, with your specific contribution placed in its relevant subfolder (e.g.

+- articles in the `articles/` folder
+- SDKs in the `SDKs/` folder

+).

 You can also read the full [Contribution Guidelines](/CONTRIBUTING.md) here to understand how to contribute effectively.